matrix-org/matrix-spec-proposals/proposals/3873-event-match-dotted-keys.md

       "m.foo": "baz"
     }

-this means that `"key": "m.foo"` unambigously matches the nested `foo` field.
+this means that `"key": "m.foo"` unambiguously matches the nested `foo` field.
 The top-level `m.foo` field in turn can be matched through `"key": "m\.foo"`.